X-on/surgeryconnect-patient-api-docs/source/includes/_file_requests.md

 ### Discussion

 The patient user is identified by matching their (verified) mobile number, date of birth, and name to the values in this request.
 If a patient app user already exists where the verified mobile number, DOB, and name don't conflict, the file request is associated with them.
-If no patient already exists with that verified mobile number, a new 'shell' user is created, and the file request is associated with that user.
+If no patient already exists with that verified mobile number, a new non-app user is created, and the file request is associated with that user.

 A mobile number for a patient might not exist (e.g. none recorded against their patient record in the clinical system).
-In this case it is assumed the patient is not using the mobile app, and a shell user is retrieved or created.
-To prevent creating a new shell user every time, a `patientExternalId` must be provided that is unique to that patient, such as one vended by the clinical system containing the patient record prefixed with an identifier for that clinical system, e.g. "EMISIM1-5005730".
+In this case it is assumed the patient is not using the mobile app, and a non-app user is retrieved or created.
+To prevent creating a new non-app user every time, a `patientExternalId` must be provided that is unique to that patient, such as one vended by the clinical system containing the patient record prefixed with an identifier for that clinical system, e.g. "EMISIM1-5005730".

 The recipient user is identified by matching their (verified) mobile number to the `recipientMobile` request parameter, if provided.
-If no user already exists with that verified mobile number, a shell user with that mobile number is retrieved or created.
-If `recipientMobile` is not provided, a shell user with the value in `recipientEmail` is retrieved or created.
+If no user already exists with that verified mobile number, a non-app user with that mobile number is retrieved or created.
+If `recipientMobile` is not provided, a non-app user with the value in `recipientEmail` is retrieved or created.

 The resulting recipient user is associated with a newly created message wrapping the file request, and they are notified by mobile (in-app/SMS) and/or email according to the values specified in `recipientMobile`, `recipientEmail`, and `attemptAppDelivery`.

 The staff user is identified using their user ID in the patient database (if known), else using their X-on account user ID.
-If no staff user is found with the provided ID, a new shell user is created.
+If no staff user is found with the provided ID, a new non-app user is created.

 ## Get a Specific File Request